ldidry/lutim/README.md

 ##Others projects dependancies
 LUTIm is written in Perl with the [Mojolicious](http://mojolicio.us) framework, uses the [Twitter bootstrap](http://getbootstrap.com) framework to look not too ugly, [JQuery](http://jquery.com) and [JQuery File Uploader](https://github.com/danielm/uploader/) (slightly modified) to add some modernity, [Raphaël](http://raphaeljs.com/) and [SimpleGraph](http://benaskins.github.io/simplegraph/) for stats graphs.

-##Official instance
-You can see it working at http://lut.im.